 Power and Energy in the Home – Discover how making simple changes in your energy consumption habits can save money.
 Click on the graphics to turn off a light or switch to energy-efficient appliances, and watch the running kilowatt-hour meter to see how these changes affect the electricity bill.

 Electricity and Time of Use Pricing – Explore the way seasonal 3-tiered and hourly "time of use" pricing plans compare to traditional constant price plans.
 See how adjusting when you consume energy affects the electricity costs for a household.

 The Power Grid – Take control of the grid and learn how different resources affect generation, transmission, distribution, and consumption.
 See how the system reacts to the changes you make.
 Be careful not to cause an outage!

 Power Economics and Emissions – Learn how to balance electricity needs, costs, and environmental impact in the grid.
 When "Residenceburg" and "Industryville" use less electricity, their costs go down—and so do the carbon emissions of power production.

 Wind and Storage – Explore issues of generation, demand, and transmission of electricity.
 Click on the graphics to adjust a community's power demand and the output from coal, natural gas, and wind generators.
 System costs, emissions, and plant capacity are all factors to consider.

 These interactive animations were created by the University of Illinois's Trustworthy Cyber Infrastructure for the Power Grid (TCIP) project.
-TCIP is funded by the National Science Foundation, the Department of Homeland Security, and the Office of Electricity Delivery and Energy Reliability at the Department of Energy.
+TCIP is funded by the National Science Foundation, the Department of Homeland Security, and the Office of Electricity at the Department of Energy.
 The project aims to create a more intelligent, adaptive power grid that offers increased security and reliability.
 In hosting these lessons, OE hopes to promote better understanding of the operation of the power grid.